tonytvo/blog-generator/content/blog/necklace-refactoring-notes-may-26-2022/index.md

 # Questions
 - What have you learned?
   - it's a refactoring to pattern exercise
-  - take this opportunity to dig deeper into domain/refactoring to patterns and Arlo commits.
+  - take this opportunity to review into domain/refactoring to patterns and Arlo commits -> https://jay.bazuzi.com/why-acn/

 - A strategy I followed?